Demographics of Somalia: 2020 survey

-Child marriages, known to deprive women of opportunities to reach their full potential, have among women aged 20-24, 36 percent of total population.
+Child marriages, known to deprive women of opportunities to reach their full potential, have among women aged 20–24, 36 percent of total population.

 The April 2020 SHDS report further unveils that fertility rates remain very high, the total fertility rate for Somalia is 6.9 children per woman, the highest in the world, which would impact planning for the next years.
 In addition, 99 percent of women have still been genitally circumcised.

-Ethnic groups

-According to The Economist, at independence Somalia was "arguably in ethnic terms the most homogeneous country in sub-Saharan Africa", ahead of Botswana, which is four-fifths Tswana.
-However, the publication also notes that "its ethnic homogeneity is misleading.
-Despite also sharing a single language and religion, it is divided into more than 500 clans and sub-clans".